 During remote operation of the waveform quality measurement you should configure the trigger arm to single.
-See "Waveform Quality Troubleshooting".
+See "SETup:WWQuality".

-If the trigger arm is not set to single, the measurement may not return a result.
-When trigger arm is continuous, the measurement rearms itself and starts another measurement cycle, possibly interrupting the FETCh operation during remote use.
-See "Measurement States".
+If the trigger arm is not set to single, you may not be able to retrieve measurement results during remote use if you are using the INIT:DONE? query.
+When the trigger arm is continuous, the measurement rearms itself and starts another measurement cycle, causing the INIT:DONE? query to always return "WAIT".
+See "Trigger Arm (Single or Continuous) Description" for more explanation.